+Installation

-Installation The installation requires drilling a 7/8" hole 6" deep into the asphalt and the gravel below it.
-The grout is supplied as a cement powder.
-It requires the addition of water to activate it.
-The hole is filled with the grout and the anchor is dropped in.
-The anchor is ready for use in 15 minutes .
+The installation requires drilling a 7/4", 6" deep hole into the asphalt and the gravel below it.
+The cleaned hole is then filled with adhesive grout and the anchor is dropped in.
+The anchor is ready for use in 15-45 minutes depending on the adhesive and ambient temperature.
+We recommend using only our adhesives as the specifications are based on using the EPX23 and EPX3.